-Caladium is tuberous genus in the Araceae family grown for their ornamental leaves, which are often brightly patterned or colored.
+Caladium Vent. is tuberous genus in the Araceae family grown for their ornamental leaves, which are often brightly patterned or colored.
 They thrive in partially shaded conditions, but can take more light if the soil is moist enough.
 Their tubers rot readily in cold, moist soils, so they're often dug and stored warm and dry during the winter.

 Caladium 'Gingerland' is a lance-leafed or strap-leafed hybrid having green-edged white leaves with green and red splotches.
 Photos taken August 2007 by Jay Yourch.